randa-mu/randomness-js/README.md

     const {requestID, nonce, randomness, signature} = await randomness.requestRandomness();

     // we can also fetch the randomness request response / data for a specific request id
+    // randomness, and signature are "0x" if the request is not yet fulfilled by the randomness oracle
     // const {requestID, nonce, randomness, signature} = await randomness.fetchRandomnessRequest(<requestID input here>);

     // to verify the randomness request response we can use the verify function